kashsuks/-Chess-/README.md

 # ?Chess?
-A chess engine based off of Magnus Carlsen
+A chess engine with a twist